Ryan Smith (sports anchor): Television career

 Prior to turning to television full-time, Smith hosted "Underdog to Wonderdog", a reality-based television program about the rescue of abused and abandoned dogs.

+In 2005, he was on the third season of The Bachelorette, being eliminated in the second episode.

 In September 2010, he began hosting “In Session”, formerly Court TV, on the TruTV Network.

 In 2011, Smith added the role of news contributor for Morning Express with Robin Meade to his duties.
 In 2012, Smith began hosting Evening Express, a nightly news program for HLN, and later co-hosting HLN’s primetime show, HLN After Dark, covering courtroom trials across the country with an expert panel and an in-studio “jury” of trial watchers.
 While at HLN, Smith reported on a variety of major news stories, including the Sandy Hook Elementary School shooting, and the criminal trials of Casey Anthony, George Zimmerman, Jodi Arias, Warren Jeffs, and Conrad Murray, involving the death of Michael Jackson.

 In January 2014, Smith began working as a correspondent and legal analyst for ABC News and ESPN.
 At ABC, he reported on several stories including the scandal surrounding former L.A.
 Clippers owner Donald Sterling, Colin Kaepernick, and the movement of players kneeling during the national anthem.
 Smith has also reported on scores of criminal cases for ABC’s 20/20, including the death of Cecil the Lion's in Zimbabwe, earning him a Genesis Award in 2016, and the exoneration of Mario Casciaro.
 In 2017, Smith began work as a fill-in anchor on Outside the Lines and E:60 at ESPN.
-He won a Sports Emmy as part of E:60 in 2018.Smith has done profiles on several athletes including Myles Garrett and Steve McNair.
+He won a Sports Emmy as part of E:60 in 2018.
+Smith has done profiles on several athletes including Myles Garrett and Steve McNair.